microsoft/WhatTheHack/001-IntroToKubernetes/Student/01-containers.md

 - Deploy build agent VM with Linux + Docker using provided ARM Template and parameters file in the "Files" tab of the Team's General channel.
 Run the Fab Medical application locally on the VM and verify access
 	- Each part of the app (api and web) runs independently.
 	- Build the API app by navigating to the content-api folder and run `npm install`.
-	- To start the app, run `nodejs ./server.js &`
+	- To start the app, run `node ./server.js &`
 	- Verify the API app runs by hitting its URL with one of the three function names.
 Eg: **http://localhost:3001/speakers**
 	- Repeat for the steps above for the content-web app, but verify it's available via a browser on the Internet!
 	- **NOTE:** The content-web app expects an environment variable named `CONTENT_API_URL` that points to the API app's URL.